Aagot (1882)

-Aagot was a three-masted square rig sailing ship built by Dobie & Company, Govan for the Firth Line, as Firth of Clyde and was launched on 1 June 1882.
-She was wrecked on Wardang Island on 11 October 1907.
+The Aagot was a three-masted square rig sailing ship built by Dobie & Company, Govan for the Firth Line, and it was first known as the Firth of Clyde and was launched on 1 June 1882.

+She was wrecked on the rocks on the western side Wardang Island on 11 October 1907 while under the command of a Norwegian captain named Nielsen.

+During the sinking there was no loss of life and one crew member, Oscar Olsen, made it to shore where he raised the alarm.